 The source string is decoded to a byte stream according to the type.
 Then the byte stream is converted to a BASIC! string (UTF-16) according to the character encoding (the charset parameter), which describes how to interpret the byte stream.
 The charset is always UTF-8 for decryption, and defaults to UTF-8 for the other types.
 The most common usage of this function is to omit the charset.

-If a Base64 string was encoded from binary data, the resulting BASIC! string will be a buffer string.
+If the source string was encoded from binary data (with "ENCRYPT_RAW" or "BASE64"), the resulting BASIC! string will be a buffer string.
 When a string is used as a buffer, one byte of data is written into the lower 8 bits of each 16-bit character, and the upper 8 bits are 0.
 You can extract the binary data from the string, one byte at a time, using the ASCII() or UCODE() functions.

+If the source string cannot be decoded (or decrypted) with the specified charset (or password), the function returns an empty string ("").
+You can call the GETERROR$() function to get an error message.

 See the two-parameter form of ENCODE$(), below, for a partial list of valid charsets.